This post may contain affiliate links. You can read my disclosure page for more information.

 I have personally used my Instant Pot to make a seafood stew, ribs, chicken, rice, ratatouille, chowder, quinoa, the MOST delicious sweet potatoes, macaroni and cheese, yogurt, and many other yummy dishes.
 I found the yogurt to be the most challenging.
 I had never made yogurt before using any method.
 I didn’t even know you COULD make your own yogurt at home.

-If you decide to take the plunge into pressure cooking, I recommend getting a cookbook specifically for the Instant Pot.
 I like The Instant Pot® Electric Pressure Cooker Cookbook: Easy Recipes for Fast & Healthy Meals.
 It has recipes for breakfast, vegetables, beans and grains, soups and stews, seafood, poultry, beef, lamb and pork, desserts, stocks, and sauces.
 Surprisingly, there are no yogurt recipes in this cookbook, but as I said earlier, there are many available on the internet.

 Another cool cookbook is Hip Pressure Cooking: Fast, Fresh, and Flavorful.
 This cookbook has a lot of great recipes and some wonderfully adventurous food.
 It features over 200 recipes.